Supporting poor farming households to make a sustainable living

 In Nigeria the IMA4P project is focusing on the maize and soya value chains – two products which are grown widely and often intercropped.
 The intervention is based in Niger State.

-By intervening in the maize and soya bean value chain, IMA4P Nigeria seeks to develop the capacity of producers and other value chain actors, empower producer groups to benefit from economies of scale, and create linkages to improve the profit margins of poor and marginalized farmers
+By intervening in the maize and soya bean value chain, IMA4P Nigeria seeks to develop the capacity of producers and other value chain actors, empower producer groups to benefit from economies of scale, and create linkages to improve the profit margins of poor and marginalised farmers

-Farmers have been trained on Good Agricultural Practices (GAP) and had financial literacy training, to help boost agricultural yields and be better able to earn an income for their families.
+Farmers have been trained on good agricultural practices (GAP) and had financial literacy training, to help boost agricultural yields and be better able to earn an income for their families.
 In the past, tensions between different farmers have made it difficult for groups to co-oprate.
 But members of the IMA4P team are tackling this, by meeting with cooperative groups in their own space and making recommendations on how to tackle their challenges.
 Together, these farming groups are now taking collective action like buying inputs and group farming.

 In Malawi, coffee growers have had training on how to mitigate the risks of climate change through improved organic production techniques, how to develop organic plant-based manure which reduces the reliance on animal manure, and how to use machinery to support coffee processing.

-VSO and Malawi Organic Growers Association (MOGA) have established six co-operatives to grow coffee in the Ntcheu region of Malawi.
+VSO and Malawi Organic Growers Association have established six co-operatives to grow coffee in the Ntcheu region of Malawi.
 As a result of the IMA4P project, the six co-operatives, now have access to pulping machines – an essential step in mechanising the primary processing of the coffee.
 The pulping machine makes it possible for farmers to remove the red cherry around the bean by machine rather than hand; making it faster and more efficient in processing the crop.

 Case studies from IMA4P